mikkelaustin/ENGR102/README.md

 Welcome to our ENGR 102 project repository for Team 33!

-## Our firs tproject aims to calculate z-score values for population data.
+## Our first project aims to calculate z-score values for population data.

 ## Team Members
 - Michael G.